-$\hat{L} = \frac{1}{2}$ (p) is a predicate taking a set of pointers (to some object type) to l-values as argument (cf. Fig. 2.30) and means that each l-value in this set is initialized at label L. $\hat{L} = \frac{1}{2}$ (cf. Fig. 2.30) and means that each l-value in this set is initialized at label L.
+\initialized {L}(p) is a predicate taking a set of pointers (having a type other than void) to l-values as argument (cf. Fig. 2.30) and means that each l-value in this set is initialized at label L.